strongloop/loopback-example-facade/doc/blog-post.md

 * **Business innovation** : various departments within the bank like stores, consumer service, cash, treasury, risk, etc should be able to build business processes easily using internal API's. eg: When building a latest analytics system within treasury, the design may require data feeds from securities, payments, cash reporting, accounts, etc. The designers must have easier access to data and services within the bank.

 * **Service innovation** : Fine grained microservices would give technical excellence to the bank's IT, to provide easier, secure access to various resources available within the bank, as well as make faster design changes. eg: access to document repositories, cash reports, fraud alerts, payment services, etc.

-***Architectural Principles:***

-**1) One way dependencies**

-Each arrow represents the direction of coupling.
-Eg. the facade must know about the Account service API, but not the other way around.
-Microservices should not depend on the facade/API layer, more on why below.

-**2) Simple and Purposeful Interfaces**

-The facade provides easy standard business models as APIs for the users like, POST:/Retail/Account, (to create a checking account) and act as a mediator, simple orchestrator and data aggregator.
-It treats its clients (eg. a mobile application) as the first class citizen.
-This could mean providing coarse grain APIs like, POST:/Retail/PayPalPayment (to complete shopping online and make payment via paypal authentication) that are purpose designed allowing mobile clients to access data without having to do much aggregation.
-In some cases this also mean providing very fine grain APIs that allow almost database like access, allowing client applications to provide more rich / interactive experiences.
-This doesn't mean the facade should be complex because it doesn't include any business logic; it only provides specific interfaces.
-The facade pattern used in this example allows for each service to be simple and focused, interacting in a reliable and scalable way.

-**3) Isolated Microservices**

-Microservices implements business logic and provides internal services or internal APIs, like debit an account, create Ach Transaction, validate cheque fraudevents, etc. Microservices need to use the best tools available across different plaforms and runtimes to give a consistent service abstraction.
-Microservices are hence PolyGlot services and could use multiple languages and runtimes within the same application domain.
-In Microservices Architecture, fine grained services allow APIs to securely access many resources and tools with agility.

-**Architectural Guidelines:**

 SOA has been the prominent framework to provide business services until microservices arrived.
 Transition from a complete SOA implementation to Microservices will need a lot of thought about redesign and will have certain pain points.
 If the business logic could be separated from the integration problems, Microservices could be considered as an improvement of SOA in aspects of business services, though the driving idea behind microservices is different.
 [There are some articles discussing on how SOA can exist with microservices] (https://www.ibm.com/developerworks/websphere/library/techarticles/1601_clark-trs/1601_clark.html)